cloudbees-days/cloudbees-ci-pipeline-workshop/cross-team-collaboration.md

 <p><img src="img/cross-team/cross_team_trigger_configured.png" width=850/>

 5. Now I will run the **hello-api** job and everyone should see the **master** branch of their **helloworld-nodejs** job triggered. <p><img src="img/cross-team/cross_team_triggered_by_event.png" width=850/>

+Now I will set up a Multinbranch Pipeline project for the https://github.com/cloudbees-days/helloworld-api repository.
+The **helloworld-api** repository contains `Jenksfile` that publishes an event.
+That event will be published **across all Team Masters in our Workshop cluster** via the CloudBees Operations Center event router causing everyones' **helloworld-nodejs** Pipelines to be triggered.

 After you have completed the above exercises, you can make sure that your **Jenkinsfile** Pipeline script is correct by comparing to or copying from [below]().